-Frequently asked questions (FAQ) · Cloudflare Firewall Rules docs
+Firewall Rules FAQ

 Do the Challenge actions support content types other than HTML (for example, AJAX or XHR requests)?

-No. The Challenge (Captcha) and JS Challenge actions only support HTML requests.
+No. The Legacy CAPTCHA and JS Challenge actions only support HTML requests.

 Challenges presented to users display an intermediate page where they must prove they are not a bot.
 This concept does not work over XHR or AJAX.

-When an XHR or AJAX request triggers one of the Challenge actions, the resulting request will have the following status code:
+When an XHR or AJAX request triggers one of the Legacy CAPTCHA actions, the resulting request will have the following status code:

-- HTTP status code 403 for Challenge (Captcha)
+- HTTP status code 403 for Legacy CAPTCHA

 - HTTP status code 503 for JS Challenge